Upgrade your PostgreSQL database using dump and restore

-The steps and methods provided in this document are to give some examples of pg_dump/pg_restore commands and do not represent all possible ways to perform upgrades.
-It is recommended to test and validate the commands in a test environment before you use them in production.
+The steps and methods provided in this document are to give some examples of pg_dump/pg_restore commands and don't represent all possible ways to perform upgrades.
+It's recommended to test and validate the commands in a test environment before you use them in production.

 Migrate the Roles

-Roles (Users) are global objects and needed to be migrated separately to the new cluster before restoring the database.
+Roles (Users) are global objects and needed to be migrated separately to the new cluster before restoring the database(s).
 You can use

 pg_dumpall binary with -r (--roles-only) option to dump them.

-To dump all the roles from the source server:
+To dump all the roles with passwords from the source Single Server:

 roles.sql and remove references of